Mother who gave birth while in a coma dies three years after waking

-KNOXVILLE, Tenn. – A mother who gave birth to her son while she was in a coma has died away three years after she regained consciousness.
+KNOXVILLE, Tenn. – A mother who gave birth to her son while she was in a coma has passed away three years after she regained consciousness.

 WATE reports Sharista Giles died early Monday.
 It was announced on a Facebook page set up for the woman and her son.